renatoGarcia/icecream-cpp/README.md

 ```

 This strategy has a higher precedence than the "baseline strategies", so if the printing
 of a type supported by both, this strategy will be used instead.
 This precedence can be
-disabled by the [Tuple like types](#tuple-like-types) configuration.
+disabled by the [force_tuple_strategy](#force_tuple_strategy) configuration.

 ##### Tuple like format string